 Maple Blue Cheese Dressing

-- 1/4 tsp powdered garlic or 1/2 tsp minced garlic
+- ¼ teaspoon powdered garlic or ½ teaspoon minced garlic

 In a small bowl add cheese and garlic into the mayonnaise and sour cream and mix.
 Make sure not to overwork the dressing, you do want some chunks of cheese in there.
 Then add maple syrup and a little vinegar and mix well.
 Adjust ingredients to suit your taste.
 I always add more Blue Cheese.

 Crumbled bacon is optional but I never leave it out.
-Cut streaky bacon into 3″ strips.
+Cut streaky bacon into 3" strips.
 Coat a hot skillet with a little oil.
 Cook the fattiest pieces first to make enough fat for frying.
 Fry until evenly golden, drain fat, cool and crumble into small pieces.
-Add about 3 tbsp of bacon to the dressing, reserve the rest for the salad.
+Add about 3 tablespoon of bacon to the dressing, reserve the rest for the salad.

 My friend Lindsey says her mother makes some kick-ass Blue Cheese Dip.
 Mrs. McCosh was more than happy to share her recipe with us.
 This Midwestern classic dip is made with Roquefort and cottage cheese.
 It's light with a hearty texture — guaranteed to take the sting out of any hot wing.

 Mrs. McCosh's Blue Cheese Dip